 Home Learning Notes- Teachers send home weekly notes to keep parents informed of what is going on in classrooms.
-This information is also available on Google Classroom.

 School Counselor- Our school counselor is available for parent conferences.
 Resources are also available for parents to check out through her office.
 The direct line to her office is 225-567-1377.